xhomol25/Energy-regression-model/README.md

 - rows containing NaN values are being dropped
 - original time string column is being replaced by a number of integers describing the time value
 - use of traintestsplit
-- use of standard scaled
+- use of standard scaler
+- basic cleaning of outliers